Biochar

-Biochar is the lightweight black residue, made of carbon and ashes, remaining after the pyrolysis of biomass.
-Biochar is defined by the International Biochar Initiative as "the solid material obtained from the thermochemical conversion of biomass in an oxygen-limited environment".
-Biochar is a stable solid that is rich in pyrogenic carbon and can endure in soil for thousands of years.
+Biochar is a form of charcoal, sometimes modified, that is intended for organic use, as in soil.
+It is the lightweight black remnants remaining after the pyrolysis of biomass, consisting of carbon and ashes.
+Despite its name, biochar is sterile immediately after production and only gains biological life following assisted or incidental exposure to biota.
+Biochar is defined by the International Biochar Initiative as the "solid material obtained from the thermochemical conversion of biomass in an oxygen-limited environment".